A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Sensor performance with the effective field function

 \section{Sensor performance with the effective field function}

 The \allpix results shown in this section are using the EFF discussed in section~\ref{sec:elfieldalpide}.
 The \allpixEFF results are compared with the ones of the \allpixTCAD and the beam-test data from~\cite{DANNHEIM2020163784}.
-The comparison is done at the level of a pixels-cluster in terms of the cluster's charge, size and position.
-The clustering of fired pixels (pixels with charge above threshold) follow a simple ``packman'' algorithm, where all adjacent fired pixels (in both $x$ and $y$ directions) are added together to form a cluster.
+The comparison is done at the level of a pixels-cluster in terms of the cluster's charge, size, position residual and efficiency.
+The clustering of fired pixels (pixels with charge above threshold) follow a simple algorithm, where all adjacent fired pixels (in both $x$ and $y$ directions) are added together to form a cluster.
 In this simple algorithm, no pixel sharing is allowed between two clusters.
 The same algorithm is used also in~\cite{DANNHEIM2020163784}.
 The cluster size is simply the number of pixels associated with it.
 Likewise, the cluster charge is the sum of all pixels' charges associated with it.
-The cluster position in $x-y$ is obtained as a charge-weighted mean from the positions of all pixels of the cluster.
+The cluster position in $x-y$ is determined, as done in~\cite{DANNHEIM2020163784}, using a variation of the $\eta$ algorithm~\cite{BELAU1983253} to take into account non-linear charge sharing.
 This can be compared with the truth position of the incoming $\pi^+$ beam particles to obtain the residuals.
-Finally, the detection efficiency can be defined in terms of the fraction of truth-matched clusters (i.e. clusters matched with true incident $\pi^+$ beam particles) from all clusters formed.
-A successful matching is achieved when the maximum distance between the cluster position and the true incident particle position is smaller than three times the pixel pitch in each dimension.
-For the comparison, we use a wide range of thresholds, between 40~e and 700~e, where the nominal threshold is of 120~e.
+Finally, the detection efficiency can be defined in terms of the fraction of incident primary particles ($\pi^+$) that can be matched to a reconstructed cluster from all primary particles penetrating the detector.
+A successful matching is achieved when the maximum distance between the cluster position and the true incident particle position is $100$~\um.
+For the comparison, we use a range of thresholds, between 40~e and 700~e, where the nominal threshold is of 120~e.
 The number of primary $\pi^+$ beam particles used for the \allpixEFF results below is 20,000 for the nominal as well as the other thresholds.
 This gives a low enough statistical error which allows to clearly see the main trends.